 Mafeteng district is in the western part of Lesotho, bordering on Maseru district to the north and Mohale's Hoek to the south.
-The landscape includes foothills, valleys, and rivers.
-The population is approximately 199.62, with equal proportions of males and females.
-There are more male youth and adolescents (55%) (while the elderly (60+) have more females (62%) than males (38%).
+The landscape includes foothills, valleys, and rivers, The Mattering district is in the western part of Lesomo, bordering on Maseru district to the norm and Monale's Hoek to the soum.
+The landscape includes footnilis, valleys, and revers.
+The population is approximately 198,962, with equal proportions of males and females.
+There are more male youth and adolescents (55%) than females (45%), while the delative (60-1) have more females (62%) than males (38%).
 Around 10% of population in Mafeteng are people living with disabilities.
-The food poverty rate is 26.7%, Regarding nutritional status of children 6 - 59 months, stunting is at 35.5%, 10.8% are underweight, and 44.5% are anaemic.
-Mafeteng is second highest in Lesotho for intimate partner violence (IPV), where 67.9% of women have experienced IPV, and third highest in terms of the percentage of men perpetrating the same, at 43.3%.
+The food poverty rate is 26.7%.
+Regarding nutritional status of children 6 - 59 months, stunting is at 35.5%, 10.8% are underweight, and 44.5% are anaemic.
+Mafeteng is second highest in Lesotho for intimate partner violence (IPV), where 67.9% of women have experienced IPV, and third highest in terms of the percentage of men perpetrating the same, 413.3%.
 Mafeteng's economy is largely based on agriculture, with maize, sorghum, and beans the main crops, and livestock farming (cattle, sheep, and goats) is also significant.
 Many residents are involved in subsistence farming, though some work in small businesses, run small informal trade on roadside tables, or are employed in the public sector.
-The distinct has a rich cultural heritage, with traditional Basotho customs and practices being an intervent and folding the careful the public sector.
-The distinct has a rich cultural heritage, with raditional Basotho customs and practices being an integral part of daily life and cultural festivals and events celebrated throughout the year, showcasing traditional music, dance, and crafts.
+The district has a rich cultural heritage, with traditional Basho customs and practices being an integral part of daily life and cultural festivals and events celebrated throughout the year, showcasing traditional music, dance, and crafts.
 There are several vocational training centres and a few tertiary education institutions.
 The district is also home to the Lesotho National Federation of Organisations of the Disabled (LNFOD), and nutrition clubs such as Rethusehile Nutrition Club.
 Mafeteng has had recurrent and prolonged dry spells over the years and there have been suspicions (unconfirmed) of possible desertification.
 Land degradation has also increased although the rate has been slowed by various interventions.
-Healthcare facilities include Mafeteng Hospital and numerous clinics providing primary electricity and clean water is available in urban areas, though rural areas have limited access.
+Healthcare facilities include Mafeteng Hospital and numerous clinics providing primary health care services.
+The district is connected by a network of roads, some of which are paved.
+Public transportation mainly consists of minibuses and taxis.
+Access to utilities such as electricity and clean water is available in urban areas, though rural areas have limited access.